Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/Hygrothermograph_DHT11.rst

     :lines: 33-51
     :dedent:

-Please note that after you finish studying this chapter, you should comment out the line related to DHT11 in the ‘config.txt’ file to avoid errors when Raspberry Pi uses GPIO17 in subsequent chapters.
+Please note that after you finish studying this chapter, you should comment out the line related to DHT11 in the ‘config.txt' file to avoid errors when Raspberry Pi uses GPIO17 in subsequent chapters.

 Run the command to open the config.txt file.